(Not a Photography Article!)

 A friend of mine pointed out that wherever he has seen pines, they are basically just pines and nothing else.
 There are three reasons for this:

 Second is the vicious cycle started by humans – the poor oaks and other deciduous trees are mercilessly pruned in the name of fodder and later felled for firewood.
 Pines are left untouched.
 Cattle don’t seem to like their oily needles.
+The pine seeds also take root very fast and within no time take advantage of reduction in other foliage and start to rule the forest.
 Later, all that stands is the Pines in these forests.
 However, sadly, not for long.
 Soon, they will be blamed for everything and chopped down.
 The wood, legally ‘smuggled’ for use in houses!

-Third is planting drive that took place few decades back.
+The third is the planting drive that took place a few decades back.
 Many of the mono-culture forests with only pines are those forests that were planted some decades back in the hope of processing bio-diesel.
 Those are not natural forests.
+I am totally against those mono-culture forests.
+That is not how forests grow.
+Also, due the absence of broad leaf trees, the rainfall also diminishes in such forests.

 Fourth and the last reason that comes to my mind is that yes, pine does try to inhibit the growth of some things around itself, in the same manner as rhododendrons, bottle brush, walnuts, and hundreds of other trees and plants.
 It’s a competitive world and they would have developed this over a few million years.
 The effect is very minimal to make any actual effect in the manner that we see around us.
 All the pine ‘mono-cultures’ around us are due to the first three factors.